Light Therapy Photobiomodulation

 How to access Light Therapy devices

 Light therapy treatment is still in the research stage.
 You can Vielight equipment researchers use in studies concerning traumatic brain injuries, including concussions and long-term repetitive head impacts from elite contact sports.
-The MedX devices may no longer be available; see below.
+The MedX devices are no longer available; see below.
 We are unaware of any other photobiomodulation devices used in TBI-related research available for the general public to buy.

 MedX